euronovate/ENMobileSDK-Android/ENMobileSdk/readme.md

 We have created a base activity for our activity (signaturebox,viewer etc...) you can extend your class if you want so you will able to use our shorcut for example:

-- `checkPermission` used to request or check run time permission (eg: camera, audio etc..)
+- `checkPermissions` used to request or check run time permission (eg: camera, audio etc..)
 - `contextLanguage`  you will receive context already localized with the current language.

+Inside this we have an autocatcher for crash, if log server is configured sdk will send to logserver info about `exception`

+In this base activity we handle `keepScreenAlwaysOn` automatically.

 ## Custom UI